 A family of bunnies moves to a new bungalow and spruces it up to their liking in this short rhyming story.
 Toddler-aged readers will enjoy the whimsical illustrations.
 As you read, point out ways your child can personalize his or her new room just like the bunnies do with their bungalow.

 3. Chester’s Way by Kevin Henkes

 Chester and his friend Wilson are best friends, but when Lilly moves in down the street, the dynamic of their friendship changes.
 Teach children to be nice as the new kid or to other new kids with this book.
 It’s a must for fans of Lilly’s Purple Plastic Purse.

-4. The Berenstein Bears Moving Day by Stan and Jan Berenstein
+4. The Berenstain Bears Moving Day by Stan and Jan Berenstain

 Your child’s favorite talking bears move into their well-known tree house from their former home, a cave.
 Your kids will notice the Bear family doing typical moving activities, such as packing belongings into boxes, and feel more prepared for your move.

 5. Alexander, Who’s Not (Do You Hear Me?
 I Mean It!)
 Going to Move by Judith Viorst